thoughtspot/thoughtspot.github.io/_end-user/r-scripts/create-r-scripts.md

 permalink: /:collection/:path.html
 ---

+{% include note.html content="R scripts are not available in the beta version of Answer V2.
+Answer V2 is off by default for ThoughtSpot Cloud clusters, but an administrator may turn it on in your environment.
+To use R scripts, turn Answer V2 off by selecting <strong>Switch to classic</strong> from the <strong>Data</strong> panel on the <strong>Search</strong> page, or turn it off at a cluster level by contacting ThoughtSpot Support." %}

 ## Overview

 {% include note.html content="Custom R is disabled by default.
 To turn on custom R scripting, contact your site administrator." %}